Integrating Honeygain SDK with Windows .NET/C# applications

 Remarks

-- Stops the SDK service if it is running and releases all resources.
+- Stops the SDK service if it is running.

 - If the service is not running, this function does nothing.

-It is recommended to stop the SDK service before closing your application to ensure all resources are released properly.
+It is recommended to stop the SDK service before closing your application so the service shuts down cleanly.

 hgsdk_is_running